 The data and tools of the NOMAD Laboratory CoE will be made freely available to anyone wishing to use them.
 The Materials Encyclopedia web interface and API are available through the project website, and a number of Big-Data Analytics tutorials are already available.
 Videos showcasing our virtual reality environment are also available now on the website.
 In addition, we make available APIs to facilitate data downloading.

 To ensure that the NOMAD Laboratory CoE achieves maximum impact and benefit, we are conducting extensive outreach to industrial and academic end-users.
-We have hosted an Academic Workshop and two Industry Meetings, with a third Industry Meeting planned for 05 - 06 Feb 2018.
+We have hosted Academic Workshops, a summer school (NOMAD Summer) and Industry Meetings, with more events planned in the coming months, including NOMAD Summer 2018.
 We have also conducted numerous Industry Interviews and will continue to seek industry feedback on our tools and services.
-In 2017, we are organizing an Academic Workshop and a Summer School, open to both industry and academia, in collaboration with the Psi-k and CECAM networks.

-contact concerning general aspects of the CoE: Kylie O'Brien
+contact concerning general aspects of the CoE: Jessica Pietsch

 contact concerning the NOMAD Encyclopedia: Georg Huhs